Gaussian Processes for Finite Size Extrapolation of Many-Body Simulations: Introduction

-In the following, we first describe the machine learning methods, descriptors, and electronic structure techniques we employ in Section \ref{methods}.
-We then present our primary results demonstrating our technique's ability to accurately correct for finite size errors in Section \ref{results}.
-We finally conclude by discussing the relative merits and potential applications of our algorithm in Section \ref{conclusion}.
+In the spirit of a \textit{Faraday Discussion}, in Section \ref{background}, we begin with a discussion of the emerging synergies between machine learning techniques and stochastic electronic structure methods.
+We then describe the machine learning methods, descriptors, and electronic structure techniques we employ in our finite-size extrapolation research in Section \ref{methods}.
+We next present our primary results demonstrating our technique's ability to accurately correct for finite size errors in Section \ref{results}.
+We conclude by discussing the relative merits and potential applications of our algorithm in Sections \ref{discussion} and \ref{conclusion}.